flutter/website/src/release/breaking-changes/material-state.md

 ---
 title: Rename MaterialState to WidgetState
 description: >-
-  MaterialState and it's related APIs have been moved outside of the Material library and renamed to WidgetState.
+  MaterialState and its related APIs have been moved outside of the Material library and renamed to WidgetState.
 ---